 Explanation of D-O-I-N-G (formally S-T-U-D-Y)

 This simple tool incorporates in simple form most of what a thick book on “how to study the Bible” provides (“simplicity beyond complexity”).
-I still use this as my primary way to study, even after 40+ years walking faithfully with the Lord.
+I still use this as my primary way to study since it emphasizes the key to LifeChange, doing.